junxit/us-congress-bills-117/metadata.md

 - 2021-11-19 — Pursuant to clause 1(c) of Rule XIX, the House resumed consideration of H.R.
 5376.
 - 2021-11-19 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2021-11-19 — The previous question was ordered pursuant to the rule.
+- 2022-08-02 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2022-08-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 464.
+- 2022-08-03 — Senate amendment submitted